 Only inmates of a state prison, not a county jail, are eligible to receive benefits.
-To qualify for Wisconsin Medicaid or BadgerCare Plus, state prison inmates must meet all applicable eligibility criteria.
-The DOC coordinates and reimburses inpatient hospital services for inmates who do not qualify for Wisconsin Medicaid or BadgerCare Plus.
+To qualify for BadgerCare Plus or Wisconsin Medicaid, state prison inmates must meet all applicable eligibility criteria.
+The DOC coordinates and reimburses inpatient hospital services for inmates who do not qualify for BadgerCare Plus or Wisconsin Medicaid.

-Inmates are eligible for Wisconsin Medicaid or the BadgerCare Plus Standard Plan for the duration of their hospital stay.
+Inmates are eligible for BadgerCare Plus or Wisconsin Medicaid for the duration of their hospital stay.
 Eligibility begins on their date of admission and ends on their date of discharge.

-Inmates are not eligible for outpatient hospital services, including observations, under Wisconsin Medicaid and BadgerCare Plus.
+Inmates are not eligible for outpatient hospital services, including observations, under BadgerCare Plus and Wisconsin Medicaid.
 Inmates may only be eligible for ER (emergency room) services if they are admitted to the hospital directly from the ER and are counted in the midnight census; otherwise, ER services are considered outpatient services.
 Outpatient hospital services approved by the DOC are reimbursed by the DOC.